EdoardoGiancarli/chopper/README.md

 # Notes

 v1 : uploaded in June 2025.
 Basic code as described in Biagiotti et al. 2025 (submitted to A&A)

+I acknowledge Edoardo Giancarli for his kind help in developing this code ^.^